Advertiser Disclosure

 Top 10 Iconic Views in NYC

-NYC led the pack in 2017 as the most-Instagrammed city in the world.
-There is clearly no shortage of iconic sights, but here are a few to fill your Instagram feed with.
+New York City is one of the most-Instagrammed cities in the world.
+There is no shortage of iconic sights, but here are a few to fill your Instagram feed.

 1. Top of the Standard

-Located on the rooftop of the Standard High Line hotel, this restaurant boasts some of the most iconic views in NYC.
-They serve tea and drinks in the afternoon, and in the evening they offer a small-plate menu and specialty cocktails with live jazz music.
-Reservations recommended.
+On the rooftop of the Standard High Line hotel, this restaurant boasts some of the most iconic views in NYC.
+In the afternoon, they serve tea and drinks, and in the evening, they offer a small-plate menu and specialty cocktails with live jazz music.
+Reservations are recommended.

 Visit: The Standard, High Line, 848 Washington St, New York, NY 10014